henrik/styleguide/README.markdown

 # Ruby

-## Empty lines on the class/module level.
+## Empty lines at the class/module level.

 I like to use empty lines like so: